 Vocational training enables women to contribute towards the economic and social development of their communities.

-You can support women in developing their competency with computers, and by facilitating skills classes on how to master computer skills such as using spreadsheets or word processing applications.
+You can support women in developing their competency with computers by facilitating skills classes on how to master computer skills such as using spreadsheets or word processing applications.

 You can also assist with professional skills classes focused on creating a CV or honing interview skills.
 Or, you can manage discussion sessions that cover topics around setting up and managing a small business.

-Volunteers can share knowledge and support with women in local communities, to help improve reproductive health and alleviate unequal access to public health.
+Volunteers can share knowledge and support with women in local communities, to assist with improving reproductive health and alleviating unequal access to public health.

 In some traditional Ghanaian communities, for example, women and girls are unable to openly talk about or find support for common issues surrounding female reproductive health, such as puberty, menstrual health, or contraception.

-Volunteer to support women’s empowerment and reproductive health by helping create safe-spaces for open discussions, and running workshops for women from traditional communities.
+Volunteer to support women’s empowerment and reproductive health by assisting with creating safe-spaces for open discussions, and running workshops for women from traditional communities.

 Education is a powerful tool for women’s empowerment and the alleviation of poverty.

-By volunteering on projects that aim to provide equal education to women and girls, you can help alleviate the effects of gender inequality.
-Volunteers can help to facilitate opportunities for women to empower themselves and their families.
+By volunteering on projects that aim to provide equal education to women and girls, you can assist with alleviating the effects of gender inequality.
+Volunteers can assist with facilitating opportunities for women to empower themselves and their families.

 According to a 2015 report of statistics from UNESCO, women make up two-thirds of all illiterate adults in the world.
 Roughly 496 million women can’t read or write.